The SRG/eROSITA all-sky survey. X-ray emission from the warm-hot phase gas in long cosmic filaments: Spectral stacking

-Recently, \citet{Vijayan2022} demonstrates that fitting a multi-temperature nature spectrum using a \ac{1t} model will lead to an overestimation of the temperature.
+Recently, \citet{Vijayan2022} demonstrated that fitting a multi-temperature nature spectrum using a \ac{1t} model will lead to an overestimation in the temperature.
 It explains that our best-fit temperature using a \ac{1t} model does not agree with the majority of the gas phases around $10^6$~K predicted by simulations \citep[e.g.,][]{Martizzi2019,Galarraga-Espinosa2021}.
 In our stacked spectrum, we observe an excess feature in 0.5--0.6~keV, which agrees with the energy range of $\sim0.56$~keV O~VII lines emitted by cooler phases of gas around $10^{6.3}$ K ($\sim0.17$~keV), suggesting the presence of cooler phases.
-The gas in these temperature phases only contributes to lines below 0.7 keV, while the fitting using a \ac{1t} model tends to maximize the likelihood around the peak of the observed spectrum, which is in the 0.8--0.9~keV energy range, dominated by several Fe~XVII lines emitted by $10^{6.8}$~K gas.
+The gas in these temperature phases only contributes to lines below 0.7~keV, while the fitting using a \ac{1t} model tends to maximize the likelihood around the peak of the observed spectrum, which is in the 0.8--0.9~keV energy range, dominated by several Fe~XVII lines emitted by $10^{6.8}$~K gas.

-We also try to fit the spectrum using a multi-temperature model.
-We adopt a log-normal temperature distribution \ac{dem} model with a peak at $\log(T/\mathrm{K})=5.9$ and $1\sigma$ width of 0.45~dex, which is suggested by our analysis of numerical simulations (see Sect. \ref{sect:simulation} later).
-We use a simplified assumption of \ac{cie} condition and $0.2Z_\sun$ abundance of the \ac{whim}.
-The log-normal \ac{dem} model can better fit the stacked spectrum in the 0.5--0.6 keV energy range (see the bottom panel of Fig.~\ref{fig:spec}), though this fitting shows the feature of a likely deficit around 0.7~keV.
-It could be due to that the true temperature distribution is more complex than the log-normal distribution we use, which creates discrepancy in some energy ranges.
+We also tried to fit the spectrum using a multi-temperature model.
+We adopted a log-normal temperature distribution \ac{dem} model, with a peak at $\log(T/\mathrm{K})=5.9$ and $1\sigma$ width of 0.45~dex (as suggested by our analysis of numerical simulations; see more in Sect. \ref{sect:simulation}).
+We used a simplified assumption of \ac{cie} condition and $0.2Z_\sun$ abundance of the \ac{whim}.
+The log-normal \ac{dem} model can better fit the stacked spectrum in the 0.5--0.6~keV energy range (see the bottom panel of Fig.~\ref{fig:spec}), though this fitting shows the feature of a likely deficit around 0.7~keV.
+This could be because the true temperature distribution is more complex than the log-normal distribution we use here, which creates discrepancies in some energy ranges.